Gszopinski123/risc-vm/README.md

 # risc-vm
-My Implementation of VM written in 16-bit RISC-V
+My Implementation of a VM written in 16-bit RISC-V